usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_101.md

 One way to manage the problem of ensuring input quality is to validate on the way in, either as a dependent (prerequisite) process, or built into a pipeline.
 Whatever you want to do with invalid inputs, including ignoring them and producing warnings or runtime exceptions, can be defined in a pipeline much like anything else.

 In the [publishing demonstration project
-                  folder](../../../oscal-publish/publish-oscal-catalog.xpl) is an XProc that valides XML against an OSCAL schema, before formatting it.
+                  folder](../../../projects/oscal-publish/publish-oscal-catalog.xpl) is an XProc that valides XML against an OSCAL schema, before formatting it.
 The same could be done for an XProc that converts the data into JSON - either or both before or after conversion.

-## for 102/599: XProc for JSON

-map objects; steps for working with them; interim p:store as debug method

-## for 102/599: YAML TODO

-map objects; steps for working with them

-## for 102/599: XProc port bindings

-This is actually a .bat or .sh exercise - write a script that invokes XProc with a binding to a runtime argument

-Thus, a script `convert-oscal-catalog-xml.sh mycatalog.xml` could produce `mycatalog.json` from `mycatalog.xml` etc.

-Such a script could live in the project directory - do we want an Issue for this work item?

-## for 102/599: URIs and URI schemes

-see [](https://spec.xproc.org/master/head/xproc/#err.inline.D0012) it is up to implementations to define supported URI schemes - also XML catalogs

-## for 102/599: round tripping as process test
+Learn more about recognizing and dealing with errors in [Lesson
+                  102](oscal-convert_102_src.html), or continue on to the next project, oscal-validate, for more on validation of documents and sets of documents.